 Where green infrastructure is provided as part of any new development it should aim to improve biodiversity and connections with existing open spaces in and around Swanton Morley.

-All new development should maximise opportunities to enhance the existing local green infrastructure and, where possible, create network links to encourage the use of existing footpath and cycleway links to the wider parish and countryside.
+All new development should maximise opportunities to enhance connectivity and encourage the use of existing footpath and cycleway links to the wider parish and countryside.

-6.151.
+6.168.
 Contributes and supports Swanton Morley Neighbourhood Plan Objectives (b) and (f).